COVID-19 Operating Guide: Know before you go...

 - Follow good sanitary practices by washing and sanitizing your hands often, avoid touching your face, and sneeze or cough into your elbow.

-Alexander Falls Touring Centre is scheduled to open November 27th.
-Equipment Rentals and Retail will be available from Access Callaghan Ski Shop with the following adaptations:
+Alexander Falls Touring Centre is open every Fri/Sat/Sun/Mon/Tues.
+Equipment Rentals and Retail will be available from Access Callaghan Ski Shop with the following adaptations (no reservations required):

 - Subject to a single ingress and egress, as well as directional paths and limitations with regard to the number of people in each area at one time.
 There will be no boot-up area or benches inside.